Advanced Magento 2 Developer Tools For Debugging

 Note: These tools are a sample of the many options available.
 The specific tools you choose depend on your needs and preferences.

-How to Integrate the Tools with Magento 2?
+How do you integrate the Developer tools with Magento 2?

 Step 1: Installation and Configuration